QCrypt/qcrypt-website/themes/devfest-theme-hugo/README.md

 The theme is located in the `/themes/devfest-theme-hugo/` subdirectory.
 It used to be an independent theme, as a separate git submodule, but since 2023, it's permanently included in the git repository.

+> [!NOTE]
+> The original multi-lingual support has been dropped, but reminders of it are still lingering around.

 ## Getting ready to edit the theme